 A Free Public Service to Keep Georgia Connected

-By making telecommunication simple, dependable and convenient for people who have difficulty using a standard phone, Georgia Relay makes a difference in thousands of lives throughout our state every day.
+By making telecommunication simple, dependable and convenient for people who have difficulty hearing or speaking over the phone, Georgia Relay makes a difference in thousands of lives throughout our state every day.
 The service not only ensures equal access to the phone system, but also has a positive impact on our state’s business and economic climate by enabling consumers and businesses to stay connected by phone.
 And, as Georgia’s senior adult population continues to grow, so will the number of people who can take advantage of state-of-the-art telecommunication technology through Georgia Relay.